calebl42/odin-recipes/README.md

 # odin-recipes

-This repo is for learning HTML
+This repo is part of the odin project for learning HTML through creating a website with all my favorite recipes.